chhotii-alex/prospective-randomizer/README.md

 ```
 Note that our remaining “if” statement has gone away: even if there isn’t more than one group at the smallest group size,
 we still go through with the z-score normalization and comparing products, as we may be choosing between subjects.
 In general, if there are $n$ subjects remaining to be engrouped and $m$ minimum-sized groups, the algorithm is finding the least of $n * m$ products.
 Of course, if there is only one group at the smallest group size, and we are adding the only remaining new subject, the algorithm is constrained– we calculate one product, but it has no competition.
+Also note that we do not necessarily assign all new subjects to groups right away: not-yet-needed group assignments
+may be deferred, allowing the algorithm to possibly acquire more information.

 #### More than one critical feature:
 It may be difficult to anticipate what one feature is most important to try to equalize.
 Fortunately, this algorithm